Maximize the value of monitoring and evaluation data

 Explanation of how the nonprofit uses data to systematically and periodically learn and improve its programs.

-Our Four-Part Standard for Impact
+Standard for Analyzing Impact

 Our impact audit standard answers the key questions a smart philanthropic investor asks before supporting a nonprofit.

-1Quality of Impact Evidence
+2Quality of Evidence

 Quality of Impact Evidence captures how confident we are that the nonprofit’s program is leading to impact on its primary outcomes.
 Nonprofits with high-quality evidence of impact are delivering an intervention that has been shown to work.